 Dah is one the most popular and welcoming villages of Aryan Valley that is home to the ethnic Brokpa tribe of Ladakh.
 They are said to be the descendants of the original Aryan or Indo-European race.
 Dah village is encircled with beautiful streams of Indus and green mountains overlooking the village.
 The local inhabitants are famous for their distinct sharp looks and blue eyes.
 They have a unique culture from other Ladakhis, having their own festivals, gods and their own language called ‘Dardi’.
 Try to be there during Bono Na festival, celebrated around September in Aryan Valley.
 One year it is celebrated it in Dah, next year in Hanu and third year they leave it for the Aryans of Pakistan.

-Located just at 200 mt from the Indus River, this is one of the oldest homestays in the village.
+This is one of the oldest homestays in the village.
 Beyond it lies lush green landscape with mountains in the backdrop.
 It’s built amidst an organic vegetable farm that mostly grows Peas, Tomatoes, Carrots, Spinach, Barley and other seasonal vegetables.
 There are just 2 double occupancy guest rooms and a family room for small groups.
 There is a common dining area and a common western toilet.
 While sitting in the common room, you can hear the birds chirping on the apricot trees.
 Another highlight is a grapevine in the middle of the homestay.
 The terrace has a beautiful view of mountains.
 This is one of the few houses in the village that has Airtel and BSNL mobile connectivity.

 No of Rooms: 3; Total Capacity: 10